 Microsoft's official support for Windows 7 ended recently and the push to switch to Windows 10 continues through the company's developer studios.
 Technically, the push started years ago as even State of Decay 2 required Windows 10 to run but the case of Bard's Tale IV is somewhat different.

-Namely, inXile's title originally ran on Windows 7 without hiccups but this changed at some point after 20 November 2019 update .
+Namely, inXile's title originally ran on Windows 7 without hiccups but this changed at some point after .
 Minimum PC requirements were then moved from Windows 7 operating system to Windows 10, meaning that Windows 8 was also caught up in the incompatibility mess.

-As per usual, inXile devs opened a post-patch thread on Steam , asking players to provide feedback on bugs and crashes that might occur.
-Some players eventually started asking whether the crashes would be fixed for Windows 7 and on 20 December 2020, a developer responded by stating that Microsoft no longer officially supports Windows 7 and inXile Entertainment followed suit.
+As per usual, inXile devs opened a , asking players to provide feedback on bugs and crashes that might occur.
+Some players eventually started asking whether the crashes would be fixed for Windows 7 and on 20 December 2020, a by stating that Microsoft no longer officially supports Windows 7 and inXile Entertainment followed suit.

 The post continued by recommending an upgrade to Windows 10 but in case this was not an option for the players, they could submit a ticket and see if the support staff could help them out.